PBBFMM3D: a parallel black-box algorithm for kernel matrix-vector multiplication: Introduction

-We consider the problem of computing kernel matrix-vector products, where the kernel function is non-oscillatory and sufficiently smooth away from the origin.
-The problem can be formulated mathematically as the following.
+We consider the problem of computing kernel matrix-vector products, where the kernel function $\mathcal{K}(\vecx, \vecy)$ is \textbf{n}on-\textbf{o}scillatory, \textbf{t}ranslation \textbf{i}nvariant, and sufficiently \textbf{s}mooth (NOTIS) ($\mathcal{K}$ can be singular when $\vecx=\vecy$).
+For example, a NOTIS function can be $1/\|\vecx - \vecy\|$ or exp($-\|\vecx - \vecy\|$).